-We also have the second highest number of children out of school in the world, i.e. 5.5 million children according to a UNESCO report.
+We also have the second highest number of children out of school in the world, i.e. 22.6 million children.

 This problem is compounded by the fact that a majority of students in Government primary schools is functionally illiterate.
 Government primary schools cater to the largest segment of our society and largely cater to the low-income strata.

 Consider the following statistics from the Annual Status of Education Report 2014 – a nationwide survey:

 - 54 % of students in Class V cannot read a story in their native language (Urdu, Sindhi or Pashto)